Dimethyl adipate

 Dimethyl adipate is the organic compound with the formula (CH_{2}CH_{2}CO_{2}CH_{3})_{2}.
 It is a colorless oily liquid.
 Although the main commercial interest in adipates is related to the production of nylons, this diester is used as a plasticizer, a solvent for paint stripping and resins, and a pigment dispersant.

 Preparation

 Dimethyl adipate is prepared by esterification of adipic acid with methanol.
 Less conventional routes include the hydroesterification of butadiene and the carbonylation of 1,4-dimethoxy-2-butene.

 It reacts with concentrated ammonia to give the diamide (CH_{2}CH_{2}C(O)NH_{2})_{2}.

 Toxicity

 Esters of adipic acid exhibit low acute toxicities in animal models.
 The of this dimethyl ester is estimated at 1800 mg/kg (rat, i.p.).

+Uses

+Dimethyl adipic acid is used in cosmetics as an emollients and for skin conditioning.
+It is also used in agrochemicals and dyes, as well as a precursor for the production of pharmaceutical active ingredients and as a component of dibasic esters.